Primary Care Sports Medicine (PCSM)

 The primary difference for EM residents applying to Primary Care Sports Medicine fellowships is to differentiate if they have an EM track and/or if they have taken EM applicants in the past.
-It also important to find out how many, if any, EM sports faculties are available at the program.
-ACGME requires that fellows work a minimum of 4 hours per week in your primary specialty.
+It is also important to find out how many, if any, EM sports medicine faculty members are available at the program.
+Determining the correct balance of hours and setting will vary among EM PCSM fellows.
+The ACGME requires that fellows work a minimum of 4 hours per week in their primary specialty.
 However, this requirement was determined based upon the primary care, not emergency medicine, environment.
 Four hours per week is difficult to achieve in an EM setting and may not be ideal for the new EM graduate.
 Not all family medicine programs understand the needs of EM fellows and/or have systems in place to allow you to work in an emergency department.
-Many primary care based programs will only allow EM fellows to work in an urgent care, office-based setting.
+Many primary care-based programs will only allow EM fellows to work in an urgent care, office-based setting.
 Thus, it is important to clarify the clinical setting in which you will be assigned for your continuity clinic.
-It is also important to note that some programs have you work in the ED/urgent care as a resident, while others allow you to work as an independent provider.
-Determining the correct balance and setting will vary among EM PCSM fellows.
+It is also important to note that some programs have you work in the ED/urgent care as a trainee, while others allow you to work as an independent provider.

 Length of time required to complete fellowship

-These are primarily 1-year fellowships, with a very few number of programs supporting a 2-year fellowship.
+These are primarily 1-year fellowships, with very few programs supporting a 2-year fellowship.
 Typically, a second year of fellowship would be primarily devoted to research endeavors.

 Skills acquired during fellowship

-Example of rotations include rehab clinic, sports medicine clinic, covering of sports events including games, meets and mass events, orthopedic rotations, etc. All fellowships include a certain percentage of time working shifts in the emergency department.
+Examples of rotations include rehab clinic, sports medicine clinic, sporting event coverage including games, meets, and mass events, orthopedic rotations, etc. All fellowships include a certain percentage of time working shifts in the emergency department.
 You will additionally have scheduled didactic time.

 Board certification afterwards?